Keyword Research: How to use free tools to find the best keywords

-It also shows the top Google Results for each keyword, and an analysis of their domain strength, number of backlinks, Facebook Likes etc, to give you an idea of how likely you are to be able to compete with them.
+It also shows the top search engine results for each keyword, and an analysis of their domain strength, number of backlinks, Facebook Likes etc, to give you an idea of how likely you are to be able to compete with them.

 If KW Finder doesn’t come up itself with the keywords you want to analyse, you can enter any keyword you’ve found into it, to get a competitive analysis and see how easy or difficult it would be to rank for.

 KW Finder is free to use, but you can only do so many searches a day with the free version.
 If you need more, you will need to subscribe which starts at $29 per month.
 Try it out for free here.

 Answer the Public

 Answer The Public is a really cool keyword tool, as you’ll see as soon as you see the home page animation!

 Answer the Public takes your keyword, and prefaces it with prepositions such as ‘for’, ‘like’, ‘near’, ‘with’, ‘without’ etc. to come up with some more keyword ideas which it presents in a neat ‘wheel’, although you can also download the suggestions as a list.

 So Answer The Public will find a whole heap of long-tail keywords for you, based on prepositions that people will commonly use in their search queries.